Ziv-Zakai Bound for DOAs Estimation: Signal Model, MSE and CRB

 Similar to other parameter estimation problems, the MSE defined as

 is a well accepted metric to evaluate the estimation accuracy of DOA estimators, where $\hat{\theta}_{k}$ is the estimate of $\theta_k$, and

 is the error correlation matrix.
-Here, $\mathrm{Tr}\{ \, \cdot \, \}$ denotes the trace of a matrix.
-It is worth noting that, the definition of MSE for DOA estimation implies the following assumption: \begin{assumption} All DOAs make the same contribution for MSE calculation, namely, they have an equal weight. \end{assumption} As a widely used lower bound in evaluating the variance of DOA estimators, CRB is the inverse of the Fisher information, where the $\imath\jmath$-th entry of the Fisher information matrix $\bm{J}$ w.r.t. $\bm{\theta}$ is given by \cite{van2002detection}
+It is worth noting that, the definition of MSE for DOA estimation implies the following assumption: \begin{assumption} All DOAs make the same contribution to MSE calculation, namely, they have an equal weight. \end{assumption} As a widely used lower bound in evaluating the variance of DOA estimators, CRB is the inverse of the Fisher information, where the $\imath\jmath$-th entry of the Fisher information matrix $\bm{J}$ w.r.t. $\bm{\theta}$ is given by \cite{van2002detection}

-It is observed that, due to the uniform distribution, there is no \textit{a priori} information of $\bm{\theta}$ contributing to Fisher information even if in Bayesian CRB (BCRB) \cite{van2002detection}, which makes CRB only tight in the asymptotic region.
+It is observed that, due to the uniform distribution, there is no \textit{a priori} information of $\bm{\theta}$ contributing to the Fisher information even if in Bayesian CRB (BCRB) \cite{van2002detection}, which makes CRB only tight in the asymptotic region.